My tips on how to stay fearless when living through a pandemic.

 My advice is this - You all have one life, one life to live.
 Don't let fear ruin what is left of yours.
 Do your own research, turn off the news for a bit and look elsewhere.
 Watch the fear drift away.
 Stand up for what is right, fight for your life.
 You own it!

-If you need any further help with stress, you can find my stress courses here.
+If you need any further help with stress, you can find my online coaching here.

 Illustration image credit: